mwd-vinhnguyen/mwd-frontend-app/docs/js/reselect.md

 export { myComplexSelector };
 ```

-These selectors can then either be used directly in our containers as
+These selectors can then either be used directly in our features as
 `mapStateToProps` functions or be nested with `createSelector` once again:

 ```javascript